bronwyncarr/deduction_tracker/README.md

 It has the functionality of CRUD methods for expenses using a postgreSQL database and AWS S3 storage.

-Expenses can be viewed indivudially with the receipt, summarised in a table and visually on bar and pie charts.
+Expenses can be viewed indivually with the receipt, summarised in a table and visually on bar and pie charts.

 ## :books: Learning Outcome